benradstone/wandisco-documentation/docs/docs/config-properties/application-properties.md

 ### `application.hostname`

-This is the hostname used in reporting the Fusion server’s address.
+This is the hostname used in reporting the LiveData Plane server’s address.

 - An FQDN, for example docs01-vm01.example.com
 - Checked at startup